 - Keys aren’t that responsive

-The best midi keyboard for FL Studio is the Akai Professional MPK Mini Play.
+The best midi keyboard for FL Studio is the Akai Professional MPK MKII.
 It is a great standalone mini keyboard that also works as a good MIDI keyboard controller with a wide range of onboard effects.

 It also works as a USB MIDI controller that you can take anywhere because it’s also portable.